-The port authority has undertaken an engagement and consultation program with 46 Indigenous groups as directed by the Canadian Environmental Assessment Agency, which will continue throughout the federal review and permitting of the project and, should the project proceed, into construction and operation.
-Topics include environmental effects of the project, marine shipping associated with the project, proposed mitigation, follow-up programs, and a legacy benefit fund for projects of importance to Indigenous groups.
-The port authority is also negotiating mutual benefit agreements with Indigenous groups.
+We commenced project-related engagement with Indigenous groups in 2011, and have undertaken consultation with 46 Indigenous groups as directed by the Canadian Environmental Assessment Agency.
+Consultation will continue throughout the federal review and permitting of the project and, should the project proceed, into construction and operation.

 - Environmental Impact Assessment Executive Summary (5.15 MB pdf)